LiamBailey/woo-bookings-dropdown/readme.txt

 = 1.0.8 =
 * Improvement - prevents global availability ranges from forcing calendar to show if product has available dates itself
+* Bugfix - like version 1.0.5 made multiple days show, this one will make multiple years and months in ranges show also